-lementation.
-The teacher cand ed upon student, district and st of long-range planning and curricu lum development.
-The teacher candidate O-The teacher candidate does not possess the necessary knowledge, therefore, the standard is not evident or is incorrect in performance.
-1-Emerging Candidate: The teacher candidate is able to articulate the necessary knowledge, but does not demonstrate in performance.
-2-Developing Candidate: The teacher candidate is able to articulate the necessary knowledge and demonstrates in performance with some success.
-3-Skilled Candidate: The teacher candidate is able to articulate the necessary knowledge and effectively demonstrates in performance.
-Expected level of performance by the end of the student teaching semester.
-4- Exceeding Candidate: The teacher candidate adapts and develops the lesson according to the teaching environment/ student response (all descriptors in the skilled candidate (3) column must be met as well as at least one descriptor below): Provides no evidence of learning activities with alignment to standards.
+entation.
+The teacher candidate r oon student, district, and state sta ange planning and curriculum develo opment.
+The teacher candidate 0-The teacher candidate does not possess the necessary knowledge; therefore, the standard is not evident or is incorrect in performance.
+1-The teacher candidate can articulate the necessary knowledge but does not demonstrate in performance.
+Ali 2-The teacher candidate can articulate the necessary knowledge and demonstrates in performance with some success. gnment of Learning Activities to Sta 3-The teacher candidate can articulate the necessary knowledge and effectively demonstrate it in performance. andards 4-The teacher candidate adapts and develops the lesson according to the teaching environment/ student response.
+Provides no evidence of learning activities with alignment to standards.
 Plans for learning activities that are appropriately aligned to standards.
 Implements learning activities aligned to standards.
 Implements learning activities aligned to chosen standards and incorporates embedded formative assessment.
-Delivers lessons and assessments that illustrate a high degree of understanding of the intended standards.
-Provides no evidence of posting or mentioning the learning objectives during the lesson.
+Delivers lessons and assessments that illustrate a high degree of understanding of the intended standards and considers scope and sequence when implementing lessons.
+Articulation of Learning Objectiv es • Provides no evidence of posting or mentioning the learning objectives during the lesson.
 Posts the learning objectives but does not mention the objective during the lesson.
 States the learning objectives so that some students are able to articulate the objective of the lesson.
 Clearly conveys objectives in student-friendly language so that the majority of students are able to articulate the objective of the lesson.
-Connects cross-curricular subjects and/or considers scope and sequence when implementing lessons.
-Connects learning objectives to real world references to aid in student comprehension.
+Connects learning objectives to other content areas and applications to enhance student learning.